 Students will be responsible for looking for client files and re-filing them accordingly.

 Students will be responsible for setting up and breaking down tables.

 Industry standards referenced are from the Federation of State Massage Therapy Boards National Certification Examination for Therapeutic Massage and Bodywork Content Outline.

-SUGGESTED COURSE SEQUENCE
+Suggested Course Sequence